djh00t/Leviathan/corpus/diagram-definitions/entity-relationship-diagram.md

 ### Data Presentation Limitations
 - Sequential or process-oriented data flows which are better represented by flowcharts or sequence diagrams.
-- Non-structured data that doesn’t fit into relational database concepts, like unstructured text.
+- Non-structured data that doesn't fit into relational database concepts, like unstructured text.
 - Data without clear relationships or discrete entities, such as time series data.

 ## Task Descriptions